ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 }
 {% endhighlight %}

 We can clean this up with scss!

 {% highlight scss %}

 button {
   border: none;
   border-radius: 0;
   background-color: blue;

     &:hover, &:active {
       border: 1px black inset;
     }

     &:hover {
       background-color: green;
       box-shadow: 2px 2px 2px 2px rgba(0,0,0,.8);
   }

   &:active {
     backgrond-color: red;
     box-shadow: 4px 4px 4px 4px rgba(0,0,0,.7);
   }
 }

 {% endhighlight %}

-  The scss version is much cleaner IMO, less repeated code which is great for readability for us humans,  but what about loading size?
+  The scss version is much cleaner, in my opinion.
+There is less repeated code, which is great for readability for us humans,  but what about loading size?
   It turns into this:

 {% highlight scss %}